Home

 Gergely Záruba's Main Research Areas and Projects:

-Wireless Localization Work is focused on localization using received signal strength indication in wireless networks both infrastructure based and infrastructure less (ad hoc).
+Wireless Localization Work (supported by the U.S. Department of Justice) is focused on localization using received signal strength indication in wireless networks both infrastructure based and infrastructure less (ad hoc).
 Monte Carlo sampling based techniques and their variants are used to obtain location estimates from as little as one access point with high precision.
 Accelerometers as secondary sensors are also investigated where calibration and gravity detection are important issues.
 For publications please refer to the "Publications" section.
 For some nice videos and a short discussion please click here.

 Technologies for People with Disabilities

-In the context of the Connect project hosted by the Assist Laboratory, personal portable devices are developed to aid people with disabilities providing timely communications with their care providers and loved ones.
+In the context of the Connect project (Texas Health and human Services Comission funded) hosted by the Assist Laboratory, personal portable devices are developed to aid people with disabilities providing timely communications with their care providers and loved ones.
 Additionally, sensory devices are developed to relay environmental and personal reading possibly to alert for any exceptional circumstances.

 Another project is focused on extending power wheelchairs with features of self navigation using localization techniques and real time sensory readings (and networks).